top of page

 SMEs Are Accelerating Their GCC Expansion Plans

-The consultancy notes that many SMEs face challenges with:
+Many SMEs face challenges with:

 • Identifying the right structure (Free Zone, Mainland, Holding Company)